|1||Sattahip, Chon Buri|

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Bang Kruai air is currently 1.6 times above the WHO annual air quality guideline value
+PM2.5 concentration in Bang Kruai is currently 3 times the WHO annual air quality guideline value

 |Close your windows to avoid dirty outdoor air|